transistorfet/moa/docs/posts/2022-01-emulating_the_sega_genesis_part2.md

 The following code is my first attempt at implementing this.
 (Please note: this code contains many issues but it wasn't until after much debugging that I figured out what they all were.
-I'd like to describe the process of debugging this code in Part III, so I'm showing the code I started with here.
-Bonus points to anyone who can figure them out without reading onward).
+I'd like to describe the process of debugging this code in Part III, so I'm showing the code that I started with here.
+Bonus points to anyone who can figure out the bugs without reading onward).

 ```rust
 pub fn draw_frame(&mut self, frame: &mut Frame) {